3 / 14

 The Honest Take

-Choose your EE subject based on two criteria: genuine interest and how easy it is to score well.
+Choose your EE subject based on two criteria: genuine interest and how easy it is to score well in.
 Sometimes these align perfectly.
 Sometimes they don't — and that's where strategy matters.

-A lot of the time you might be interested in a topic, but the criteria for that subject are more competitive.
-For example, Business Management tends to have more lenient grading than Mathematics, which requires deeper justification and methodological rigour.
+A lot of the time you might be interested in a topic, but the grading for that subject is more competitive.
+For example, Business Management tends to have more accessible grading than Mathematics, which requires deeper methodological justification and more technical rigour.
+Know what you're getting into before you commit.

 The Venn Diagram Framework